Rule 3745-40-02 | Purpose, applicability, general requirements, exclusions and prohibitions.

 (b) The beneficial use of biosolids.

-(a) The authorization to waive a requirement will not result in a less stringent requirement than required in 40 C.F.R.
+(a) The authorization to waive a requirement will not result in a less stringent requirement than is in 40 C.F.R.
 503.

 (b) Waiving the requirement will not adversely affect public health or the environment.

-(c) The permittee has requested and received authorization from the director or an authorized representative, prior to treatment, storage, transfer or disposal of the sewage sludge or biosolids or the beneficial use of biosolids.
-The letter requesting authorization shall include all of the following:
+(c) The permittee has requested a waiver and received authorization from the director or an authorized representative, prior to treatment, storage, transfer or disposal of the sewage sludge or biosolids or the beneficial use of biosolids.
+A complete waiver request includes, at a minimum, the following:

 (i) The specific requirement of these rules for which the waiver is being requested.